jgocm/ssl-detector/README.md

 In the [RoboCup Small Size League (SSL)](https://ssl.robocup.org/), teams are encouraged to propose solutions for executing basic soccer tasks inside the SSL field using only embedded sensing information for the [Vision Blackout Challenge](https://ssl.robocup.org/robocup-2022-technical-challenges/).
 We propose an embedded monocular vision approach for detecting objects and estimating relative positions inside the soccer field.

 ### Proposed Approach
-During soccer matches and especially for the Vision Blackout challenge, SSL objects mostly lay on the soccer field, and we exploit this prior knowledge for proposing a monocular vision solution for detecting and estimating their relative positions to the robot.
+During soccer matches and especially for the Vision Blackout challenge, SSL objects mostly lay on the soccer field, and we exploit this prior knowledge for proposing a monocular vision solution for detecting and estimating their relative positions to the robot:
 - Camera is fixed to the robot and its intrinsic and extrinsic parameters are obtained using calibration and pose computation techniques from the Open Computer Vision Library (OpenCV);
 - SSD MobileNet v2 is used for detecting objects' 2D bounding boxes on camera frames;
 - Linear regression is applied to the bounding box’s coordinates, assigning a point on the field that corresponds to the object’s bottom center, which has its relative position to the camera, and, therefore, to the robot, estimated using pre-calibrated camera parameters;